Can a doctor be tried twice for the same allegation?

 The status quo, for the foreseeable future, is that doctors will be at risk of having to face two trials for the same misdemeanour, where the GMC considers the allegation to be serious enough to bring charges, following an acquittal in the criminal courts.

-There is an in built presumption within the guidance issued to GMC case examiners (who decide, at a preliminary stage, on whether there is a case against a doctor), that fitness to practise will be impaired if allegations of a sexual nature are proved.
-In most cases, therefore, where the evidence is considered sufficient to prove the facts, a referral will be made by the case examiners to a fitness to practise hearing, even in cases where there has been an acquittal in the criminal courts.
+There is an in-built presumption within the guidance issued to GMC case examiners (who decide, at a preliminary stage, on whether there is a case against a doctor), that fitness to practise will be impaired if allegations of a sexual nature are capable of proof.
+In most cases, therefore, where the evidence is considered sufficient to prove the facts (on one reading of the evidence), a referral will be made by the case examiners to a fitness to practise hearing, even in cases where there has been an acquittal in the criminal courts.

 (DDS Article: January 2016)